Can AI Prompt Humans? Multimodal Agents Prompt Players' Game Actions and Show Consequences to Raise Sustainability Awareness: Study Design

 In this study, participants played the game by accessing the provided online link on their personal PCs.
 The session lasted approximately 60 minutes, and as a token of appreciation, we offered each participant a \$10 gift voucher.
 As introduced in~\ref{iga}, we incorporated in-game assessments during the interaction, using in-game actions to track players' attitudes toward energy issues in sustainability during the game session.
 Additionally, we recorded participants' interaction logs with the AI agent, allowing us to analyze the dialogue during gameplay for a more direct evaluation of participants' behavior in the game.

-In the post-survey session, we used a questionnaire, similar to the pre-survey, to assess participants' environmental sustainability awareness.
+In the post-survey session, we used a questionnaire, similar to the pre-survey, to assess participants' environmental sustainability awareness, including intended pro-environmental actions and environmental attitudes after playing the game.
 We also explored their satisfaction with various aspects of the game to evaluate whether their attitudes toward sustainability had changed after playing and whether the use of generative AI in the game had any impact.
 Following this, we conducted semi-structured interviews to qualitatively explore how the AI agents and the game itself influenced their attitudes toward energy issues throughout the gameplay.